-&lt;sup>26Rules against anyone living in an Oxford HouseTM who uses alcohol or drugs are universal with all houses.
-For obvious reasons, in individual house cannot establish different rules in this regard because such rules would run entirely counter to the primary purpose and functions of the Oxford House System.
+&lt;sup>26 Rules against anyone living in an Oxford HouseTM who uses alcohol or drugs are universal with all houses.
+For obvious reasons, an individual house cannot establish different rules in this regard because such rules would run entirely counter to the primary purpose and functions of the Oxford House System.
+On the other hand, while the "application for residency" is used by every house, other forms are "suggested" for use - they generally make sense to use by every house, but are not mandatory.

-&lt;sup>27At this point in the text the original Oxford House Traditions, which were written when the first Oxford HouseTM began in the Fall of 1975, stated: "At this time, it also appears that Oxford Houses can be totally self-supporting.
+&lt;sup>27 At this point in the text the original Oxford House Traditions, which were written when the first Oxford HouseTM began in the Fall of 1975, stated: "At this time, it also appears that Oxford Houses can be totally self-supporting.
 By that, we mean that a minimum amount of government support or private support may be accepted for start-up purposes."
 Some states have recovery house revolving loan funds to help a new house get started.
-This grew out of §2036 of PL 100-690, the federal Anti-Drug Abuse Act of 1988, and has served as an important catalyst for the expansion of Oxford Houses.
+This grew out of \$2036 of PL 100-690, the federal Anti-Drug Abuse Act of 1988, and has served as an important catalyst for the expansion of Oxford Houses.